peterhinch/micropython-vs1053/SYNCHRONOUS.md

 # 6. Data rates

-The task of reading data and writing it to the VS1053 makes high demands on the host hardware to support the necssary throughput.
+The task of reading data and writing it to the VS1053 makes high demands on the host hardware to support the necessary throughput.

 ## 6.1 Theory